gianfaye/mnemonic/README.md

 ## Guide

-* All markup, css, js, fonts, images, and other assets should be under the `app` directory.
+* All markup, css, js, fonts, images, and other assets should be under the `docs` directory.

 - - -